What's in this article?

 Web Accessibility

-This is no longer just a “nice” thing to have but is pretty much a requirement for most websites depending on what country or region you’re in.
+This is no longer just a “nice” thing to have but is pretty much a requirement for most websites, depending on your country or region.

-Web accessibility aims to make your website usable to any person, even if they have disabilities such as blindness, difficulty reading, or are color blind.
+Web accessibility aims to make your website usable to anyone, even those with disabilities such as blindness, difficulty reading, or color blindness.

 Here are some suggestions on how to improve your website’s accessibility: